Augusto-FG/Augusto-FG/README.md

 Welcome to my repositore, my name is Augusto Fernández.
 I’m from La Plata, Buenos Aires, Argentina.
 I study at Universidad Argentina De La Empresa School to see myself in the future with a Degree in Computer Systems.
 I love technology, the way it helps us, entertains us and connects us every day.
-Nowadays I’m programming in the following technologies: Python, Cobol, Java, Angular, Spring Boot, SQL.
+Nowadays I’m programming in the following technologies: Python, Cobol, Java, Html, Angular, Spring Boot, SQL.
   </samp><br><br>
 <br><br>